 You can find out how we will manage changes to the rules and download the change proposal form in our CM Rules change process guidance page.

-Submitted change proposals can be found on our Capacity Market Rules Change Proposals page.
+Previously submitted change proposals can be found on our Capacity Market Rules Change Proposals page.

-We incorporated DECC's changes alongside our own amendments which we published on 14 July 2016.
 The latest consolidated version of the Rules can also be found at the link on this page under 'Related information'.